DistroHopper39B/NTATV/Docs/Guide.md

 * It's already installed and slightly used by me, meaning that some of my configuration is on there.
 * I might not update this image as often as I update the other components since regenerating it is a pain.

-To use this image, simply download it, extract it, connect your Apple TV's drive to your computer using a USB to IDE adapter, and use a tool like `dd`, `gnome-disks` or Etcher to restore the image to the TV's hard drive.
+To use this image, simply download it, extract it, connect your Apple TV's drive to your computer using a USB to IDE adapter (a bootable USB will not, and will never, work, due to the complexity of writing my own USB stack from scratch), and use a tool like `dd`, `gnome-disks` or Etcher to restore the image to the TV's hard drive.
 Windows should then boot on your TV.
 Huzzah!

 ## The hard way (AKA creating your own image)
 Can you tell I want people to do it this way yet?